gerbal/heightmap-generator/README.md

 - Currently only supports locations within the continental United States
 - Elevation data quality varies by region (best in urban and high-interest areas)
 - Maximum resolution depends on available USGS 3DEP data for the area
+- Bathymetry data coverage and quality varies, with best results in coastal areas and major water bodies

+## Troubleshooting

+### Data Download Issues

+1. **Corrupted TIFF Files**
+   - If you see errors like `TIFFReadEncodedTile() failed` or `Read failed`, the downloaded TIFF file may be corrupted
+   - This can happen due to:
+     - Network interruptions during download
+     - Server timeout issues
+     - Insufficient disk space
+   - Solutions:
+     - Try running the script again (it will download fresh data)
+     - Check your internet connection
+     - Ensure you have enough free disk space (at least 500MB recommended)

+2. **USGS 3DEP or NOAA Service Issues**
+   - The elevation services may occasionally be unavailable or slow
+   - Common errors:
+     - HTTP timeout errors
+     - Invalid JSON responses
+     - Incomplete data downloads
+   - Solutions:
+     - Wait a few minutes and try again
+     - Try during off-peak hours (US daytime can be busier)
+     - Check [USGS Status Page](https://status.usgs.gov) or [NOAA Status](https://status.noaa.gov) for service updates

+### Processing Issues

+1. **Memory Errors**
+   - Processing large elevation datasets requires significant RAM
+   - Recommended: 8GB RAM minimum, 16GB+ for optimal performance
+   - If you see memory errors:
+     - Close other memory-intensive applications
+     - Try a smaller area first
+     - Consider upgrading your RAM if issues persist

+2. **Resolution and File Size**
+   - High-resolution data (1m) can result in very large files
+   - Each heightmap is 4096x4096 pixels (32MB for 16-bit)
+   - Worldmaps cover 4x larger area
+   - If file sizes are an issue:
+     - Ensure sufficient disk space
+     - Consider using lower resolution data
+     - Clean up temporary files regularly

+### Bathymetry Issues

+1. **No Bathymetry Data Available**
+   - Some inland areas may have limited or no bathymetry data
+   - NOAA data primarily covers coastal areas and major lakes
+   - If bathymetry fails, the tool will continue without it
+   - Try using a different bathymetry source with `--bathymetry-source` option

+2. **Unrealistic Underwater Terrain**
+   - Bathymetry data quality and resolution varies significantly
+   - Small water bodies may have simplified or synthetic depths
+   - If underwater terrain looks unrealistic:
+     - Try a different bathymetry source
+     - Shift your location slightly closer to deeper water

+### Known Limitations

+1. **Maximum Height Handling**
+   - CS2 has a maximum height limit of 4096 meters
+   - Areas exceeding this will be clipped
+   - Very high elevation ranges may lose detail in lower areas
+   - Consider using custom scaling for extreme terrain

+2. **No-Data Areas**
+   - Some regions may have gaps in elevation data
+   - The tool attempts to interpolate these areas
+   - Large no-data regions may result in flat or unrealistic terrain
+   - Try shifting the area slightly if this occurs

+### Getting Help

+If you encounter issues not covered here:
+1. Check the full error message for specific details
+2. Look for similar issues in the project's issue tracker
+3. When reporting issues, include:
+   - Full error message
+   - Location coordinates
+   - Operating system and Python version
+   - Screenshots of any visual artifacts